nicolledacumos/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing analysts on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends

 # Kickstarting with Excel

 ## Overview of Project